jkeefe/newmark-design-development/THE_FINE_PRINT.md

 ## Assignments

-Most weeks will have one assignment, due to me via Slack by noon the day of our next class.
-Feedback on each assignment will be provided every week in class or via Slack.
+There will be one assignment given in each class, due to me via Slack by noon the day of our next class.
+My intention is that most work for these assignments can be completed in class.

-## Project & Presentation

-From the first day of class, you should be thinking about what you'd like to make.
-Maybe its an idea you get from the class discussion.
-Maybe it's a part of your degree project.
-Maybe it's a component of a project you've already started.
-Maybe it's just something fun you'd like to build.

-By mid term, you should have a plan in hand -- in fact, you'll have to hand it in.
-The latter part of the term you will be expected to work on that project on your own time, though in-class discussion and office-hours guidance will be available.

-The last week of class you will present your prototyping path and show your results.
-Your greatest success will be secured if you _document the process_, _show your work_ and _explain your thinking_.
-This is not about having a finished product, it's about having a working prototype and an explanation of how you got there.

-Specifically, you'll need to show:

-* Your intended audience and initial goal
-* The key steps you took
-* How you shared it with others, and the key feedback you got
-* What worked, what didn't work, and changes you made
-* A prototype demo of your product
-* Your next steps

-To make this incredibly easy to pull off, I highly recommend you keep a log, diary, notebook, blog, Google document, or plain old text file that tracks your thinking along the way.
-Just keep a chronological document noting:

-- Your latest ideas for what you'd like to try building
-- The links, documents, and videos you check out along the way
-- Screenshots or photos of things you tried, drew, built, saw
-- Steps you took, things that worked, things that didn't
-- Your changes in direction, your narrowing of focus, your flat-out failures

-If you actually pull that information together every week, by the end of class the presentation will almost make itself.

 ## Grading

-There are 100 points possible in this class.
+There are 100 points possible.

-* **Final presentation:** 30 points possible, based on the criteria set out above.
-* **Attendance:** 30 points possible, 2 points for each class or planning session attended.
+* **Attendance:** 45 points possible, 3 points for each class attended.
-* **Assignments:** 20 points possible, 2 points for awarded for each assignment completed.
-Incomplete or low-effort submissions will get a 1.
-Assignments not turned in by noon on the day of the class for which they were assigned will lose one point.
+* **Assignments:** 45 points possible, 3 points for each assignment successfully completed.
+Incomplete or low-effort submissions will get 1 or 2 points.
+Assignments turned in after noon on the due date receive 1 point.
-* **Participation & Progress:** 20 points possible.
-This will be scored based on your active participation in class and your active progress on your project.
+* **Participation & Progress:** 10 points possible.
+This will be scored based on your active participation and contribution in class.
 Note that absences will naturally cut into your participation score.

 | Points | Grade |
 | ------ | ----- |